Cincinnati Bearcats football: Luke Fickell era (2017–2022)

-On December 10, 2016 Ohio State defensive coordinator/associate head coach Luke Fickell was named UC's head coach, replacing Tuberville.
+On December 10, 2016, Ohio State defensive coordinator/associate head coach Luke Fickell was named UC's head coach, replacing Tuberville.
 Fickell had also served as Ohio State's head coach during the 2011 season after a scandal forced out previous coach Jim Tressel.

 During the 2017 season the Bearcats compiled a record of 4–8.
 The 2018 season saw a much improved team, with the Bearcats finishing with an 11–2 (6–2 AAC) record, and winning the Military Bowl against Virginia Tech.
 The 11-win season was only the third such season in the history of the program.
 Fickell was given the AAC Coach of the Year honor for the season.
 Under Fickell's direction in 2019, the Bearcats won the AAC East Division and played in the AAC Championship.
-The Bearcats won the Birmingham Bowl, their 2nd straight bowl win and finished the 2019 campaign with its 2nd consecutive 11 win season.
+The Bearcats won the Birmingham Bowl, their 2nd straight bowl win and finished the 2019 campaign with its 2nd consecutive 11-win season.

 Fickell built on the success of the 2019 season, with the 2020 campaign producing his best yet result despite a season mired with COVID-19 cancellations and postponements.
 The Bearcats returned to the AAC Championship game, this time defeating Tulsa to end the regular season with an undefeated record.
-Fickell returned the Bearcats to a NY6 bowl, losing a close game to Georgia in the Peach Bowl.
-In 2021, the Bearcats went undefeated in the regular season, including a notable road victory against Notre Dame and former coach Brian Kelly.
-After defeating Houston in the AAC Championship, Cincinnati became the first so-called "Group of Five" team to qualify to the College Football Playoff (debuting in the "final four" of that list on November 26).
+Fickell returned the Bearcats to a New Year's Six bowl, losing a close game to Georgia in the Peach Bowl.

+The Bearcats went undefeated in the regular season in 2021, including a road victory against Notre Dame and former Bearcats coach Brian Kelly.
+After defeating Houston in the AAC Championship, Cincinnati became the first Group of Five team to qualify to the College Football Playoff.
 They lost to Alabama in the Cotton Bowl.

 In 2022, Cincinnati would finish in the regular season 9–3 and 6–2 in AAC play, but were not able to qualify for the AAC Championship.
 On November 27, 2022, Fickell was hired by Wisconsin to replace Paul Chryst as head coach, and cornerbacks coach and special–teams coordinator Kerry Coombs would be promoted to interim head coach.
 Fickell would leave Cincinnati as the coach with the most career wins in program history.